contao/contao/CONTRIBUTING.md

 ## Review

-Pull requests will be reviwed and merged until mid-January (February release) and mid-July (August release).
+Pull requests will be reviewed and merged until mid-January (February release) and mid-July (August release).
 During this time, there will most likely be questions or requests for changes that need to be addressed by the creator of the pull request.
 If there is no agreement by the end of the review phase, the pull request is moved to the next milestone.

 ## Release candidate